Apollo1840/machine_learning_theory/dl_advanced/README.md

 ### constructive learning

 Or the more common term: "generative learning".

+#### Next token prediction
+It is crucial that you are not forcing the model to predict a deterministic output while the next token can be quite random.
+And you do not have that amount of data to cover all randomness(redundancy) of the next token.

 ### constrastive learning